Another-Soul/resource.lua/README.md

 Attempts to transfer the specified amount of one resource to another.
 Returns `true` if successful, `false` otherwise.
 ___
 `*resname:__print()`\
-Outputs the resource info in the format of `resource amount: resource amount`.
+Outputs the resource info in the format of `resource amount: resource amount / maximum amount`.
 ___
 `*resname:equalize(to)`\
 Sets the amount of one resource to the one of another resource.